A Conditional Gradient Framework for Composite Convex Minimization with Applications to Semidefinite Programming: Abstract

 \section{Abstract}

 We propose a conditional gradient framework for a composite convex minimization template with broad applications.
-Our approach combines the notions of smoothing and homotopy under the CGM framework, and provably achieves the optimal $\mathcal{O}(1/\sqrt{k})$ convergence rate.
+Our approach combines smoothing and homotopy techniques under the CGM framework, and provably achieves the optimal $\mathcal{O}(1/\sqrt{k})$ convergence rate.
 We demonstrate that the same rate holds if the linear subproblems are solved approximately with additive or multiplicative error.
-Specific applications of the framework include the non-smooth minimization, semidefinite programming, and minimization with linear inclusion constraints over a compact domain.
-We provide numerical evidence to demonstrate the benefits of the new framework.
+In contrast with the relevant work, we are able to characterize the convergence when the non-smooth term is an indicator function.
+Specific applications of our framework include the non-smooth minimization, semidefinite programming, and minimization with linear inclusion constraints over a compact domain.
+Numerical evidence demonstrates the benefits of our framework.